pandoc-jp/pandoc-doc-ja/src-md/lua-filters.md

     local filename = "media/diagram.png"
     local mt, contents = pandoc.mediabag.lookup(filename)

-### fetch {#mediabag-fetch}
+### fetch {#pandoc.mediabag.fetch}

 `fetch (source, base_url)`

 Fetches the given source from a URL or local file.
+Returns two
-Returns two values: the contents of the file and the MIME type (or an empty string).
+values: the contents of the file and the MIME type (or an empty string).

 Returns: